ThomasRoca/American-Community-Survey-Project/index.md

 In the following script I'll query the API, store the data into a [Pandas](https://pandas.pydata.org/) dataframe and finally present some findings in a bar chart using [Matplotlib](https://matplotlib.org/).
 The data point we will request is "Total households with a broadband subscription" (code ``S0201_308E``)

 *NB.
-The code is commented so that non-coders can follow step by step.*
+The code is commented so that non-coders can follow it, step by step.*

 ```python
 import pandas as pd